-The environmental analysis of the Geary BRT project was initiated in fall 2007.
+The environmental analysis stage of the Geary BRT project is to be initiated in fall 2007.
 A Draft Environmental Impact Statement (EIS), as required by NEPA, and a Draft Environmental Impact Report (EIR), as required by CEQA, are scheduled to be completed in 2009.
 Assuming project approval, identification of adequate facilities, and funding for required vehicles and operations, preliminary engineering is expected to follow the environmental work, and construction of the BRT infrastructure is tentatively scheduled for FY 2010/2011.
 The timing for construction is expected to align with available funding sources: Federal Transit Administration (FTA) Small Starts funding, Proposition K funding, Federal Highway Administration (FHWA) Urban Partnerships Program funding, and other sources such as developer fees and public private partnership funds.
 Geary BRT service is tentatively projected to begin in FY 2011/12.

-Transit Enhancement Routes: 19th and Potrero Avenues
+Conceptual Bus Rapid Transit Routes: 19th Avenue and Potrero Avenue

 Several corridors were identified for improved and faster transit service within the document A Vision for Rapid Transit in San Francisco (2002).
-In addition to the Third Street -Chinatown corridor, which has become the T-Third Street LRT route and the Central Subway project, and the Van Ness Avenue and Geary Boulevard corridors, both of which have been tentatively identified as bus rapid transit projects, the document listed a total of nine other corridors that should be considered for improved and faster transit service.
+In addition to the Third Street -Chinatown corridor, which has become the T-Third Street LRT route and the Central Subway project, and the Van Ness Avenue and Geary Boulevard corridors, both of which have been tentatively identified as bus rapid transit projects, the document listed a total of nine other corridors should be considered for improved and faster transit service.
 Two of the nine corridors that are strong potential candidates for bus rapid transit improvements are 19th Avenue and Potrero Avenue.

 The 19th Avenue Corridor lies in the western part of San Francisco between the Golden Gate Bridge in the north and the San Mateo County Line in the south.
 It is the route of State Highway 1, a six-lane arterial roadway with parallel parking and no left turns, along its entirety within San Francisco.
 The corridor passes through the neighborhoods of the Presidio (part of Golden Gate National Recreation Area (GGNRA), the Richmond District, the Sunset District, the Parkside District, Stonestown and the Ocean View District.
-The majority of the corridor is 19th Avenue, but in the northern end (Richmond District), the road transitions into Park Presidio Boulevard and Veterans Boulevard.
+The majority of the corridor is 19th Avenue, but in the northern end (Richmond District), the road transitions into Park Presidio and Doyle Drive.

-The implementation of full BRT service on this corridor will be a challenge due to the highest traffic volumes on any surface street in San Francisco on a roadway that largely transverses a highly residential area of single and multi-family dwellings with minimal street setbacks.
-It is unlikely that corridor-length exclusive lanes could be provided, but some elements of BRT could be included in a major transit enhancement project, including special vehicles and stations.
+The implementation of BRT service on this corridor will be a challenge due to the highest traffic volumes on any surface street in San Francisco on a roadway that largely transverses a highly residential area of single and multi-family dwellings with minimal street setbacks.
 Muni Lines #28-19th Avenue, 28L -19th Avenue Limited, 29-Sunset, and M-Ocean View LRT serve all or part of the corridor.
 Combined weekday ridership on Lines 28 and 28L, which operate as the trunk routes of the corridor, is nearly 15,000 passengers per day (including portions of the routes off 19th Avenue).
 Service on these routes, affected by traffic congestion, is in need of improvements to increase speed and reliability to better serve passengers.

-The Potrero Avenue Corridor lies in the eastern part of San Francisco between Division Street in the north and Cesar Chavez Street in the south.
+The Potrero Avenue Corridor lies in the eastern part of San Francisco between Division Street in the north and Cesar Chavez Avenue in the south.
 The majority of the street is four lanes of through traffic with parallel parking and a large paved turn lane median area.
 The corridor runs along the eastern boundary of the Mission District adjacent to the US 101 freeway.
 San Francisco General Hospital is located in a large multi-block complex on the east side of Potrero Avenue between 20th and 23rd Streets.